How Adding Peat Moss Benefits The Lawncare Renovation Process

 When added to soil, peat moss benefits many different types of soil.
 For heavy, clay-like soil, peat moss can help aerate and loosen it up.
 This in turn allows proper healthy root growth.
 For sandy or loamy soils, peat moss adds more substance and body, helping the soil retain moisture and nutrients.
 Peat moss also protects soil from obtaining a crusty surface, which deters moisture retention.

-You can call us at 425-283-2495 or Contact us today to schedule your lawn care and/or renovation.
+You can call us at 425-505-1594 or email us at email@example.com to schedule your lawn care and/or renovation.